hebrides/intern-training/README.md

-## Zero to Hero - SMG Mobile's Web Developer Intern Training Guide
+## Zero to Hero - SMG Mobile's Web Application Developer Intern Training Guide

 Watch the below videos and complete the exercises within, in order, to start your way to becoming an _amazing web developer_.
 Note, you will not find complex algorithmic puzzles or tricky math problems here.
 Great developers are craftspersons who enjoy _making things_.